All Episodes

 Are there other swing states that are part of the 12 states that have banned it?

-So you can see where this is where this is going, and you see what it is.
+So you can see where this is, where this is going, and you see what it is.

 Let me just say this.

-What about what about Georgia and North Carolina?
+What about Georgia and North Carolina?

-Those are the two important states, too.
+Those are two important states, too.

-North Carolina vetoed North Carolina vetoed it, Georgia signed it and passed it.
+Georgia signed it and passed it.

 So you can see exactly what's going on here, Sean.

-But let me just give to you one other thing that isn't was in the Zuckerberg statement that you had.
+But let me just give to you one other thing that was in the Zuckerberg statement that you had.

-Real quick as we have a minute.
+Real quick, because we have a minute.

-But it there they said in their in in their statement that no no court, all the courts are throwing it out yesterday, Sean, just yesterday, and I talked about it on your TV show last night.
+But they said in their statement that all the courts are throwing it out yesterday, Sean, just yesterday.

-Uh uh, I won't, you know, it's by the way, it's a link.
+By the way, it's a link.

 You watch it online.

-Uh, we appreciate you uh uh being on the program.
+We appreciate you being on the program.

 We always appreciate having you and all the work that you do.